 If you’re going to use lubricant, make sure it’s not silicone-based.
 Opt for a high quality water-based lubricant instead, such as Sliquid’s H2O.

 If you do notice issues with your ZALO Jeanne, there is a warranty.
-A one-year warranty applies for any mechanical/quality issues and defects.
+A one-year warranty applies to any mechanical/quality issues and defects.
 There’s also a ten-year commitment plan, which allows you to purchase another ZALO product at 50% off for up to ten years after you made the original purchase.
 See the instruction guide for details.

 My Experience with the ZALO Jeanne